Qianjk818/ChinaAH/Model/Readme.txt

-Our pretrained model
+Our trained model
-Due to the large size of the data, it will be subsequently updated with a link to the web site
+Due to the large size of the data, it will be subsequently updated with a link to the cloud drive